 Python is the go-to language when it comes to data science and machine learning and there are multiple reasons to choose python for data science.

 Python has an active community that most developers create libraries for their own purposes and later release it to the public for their benefit.
 Here are some of the common machine learning libraries used by Python developers.
-If you want to update your data science skills, check out IIIT-B’s PG Diploma in Data Science program.
+If you want to update your data science skills, check out IIIT-B’s Executive PG Programme in Data Science program.